Tag Archives: God

 - How the new pope could bring Muslims and Christians together (onefilm911.wordpress.com)

 Tags: Abrahamic tradition, Christian, Christianity, God, Interfaith Dialogue, Islam, Jesus, Jesus Christ, Jesus in Quran, Life of Jesus, Muslim, Muslim Jesus, Prophets, Qur'an, Religion, Similarities Islam Christianity

 Akbar the Great, ruler of the Mughal Empire during the late 16th and early 17th century, was a true pioneer of interfaith dialogue.
-Akbar’s desire to build interfaith bridges and dedication to seeking knowledge about all religions is clear in a letter he wrote in 1582 to King Philip II of Spain.
+Akbar’s desire to build interfaith bridges is clear in a letter he wrote in 1582 to King Philip II of Spain”